AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Server MUST be capable of issuing TLS Certificates signed with both RSA and ECDSA keys.

 The EST Server MUST return a TLS Certificate with the Extended Key Usage set for both TLS Server Authentication and TLS Client AUthentication as per [RFC 5280][RFC-5280].
-This is to allow the TLS Certificate to be used to authenticated the NMOS APIs to NMOS Clients and for authentication of the EST Client during certificate renewal.
+This is to allow the TLS Certificate to be used both as a server certificate to authenticate NMOS APIs to NMOS Clients and for authentication of the EST Client to the EST Server during certificate renewal.

 ## EST Client